Short Course · 2 weeks

-Trend analysis looks at the interaction of shifts in fashion, consumer lifestyle and culture, and the means of perceive upcoming trends, and predicts what consumers are willing to buy several seasons ahead of time.
-Interpretation and contextualization of socio-cultural knowledge is the key to a successful trend preview, something which needs to go beyond simple intuition.
+This short course in trend forecasting looks at the interaction of shifts in fashion, consumer lifestyle and culture, and some of the key methods used to perceive upcoming trends, and predict what consumers are willing to buy several seasons ahead of time.

 *All lessons can be supplied with a translation service.